thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 In the following Lab we do examine the usage of the **‘Authors’** microservice in the **Web-api**.

-The sequence diagram below shows a simplified view when the **‘Authors’** REST API is used, if we want to get all articles.
+The sequence diagram below shows a simplified view how the **‘Authors’** REST API is used to get all articles in a JSON format.

 ![rest-api-sequencediagram](images/rest-api-sequencediagram.png)

-In the simplified class diagram below you can see the major high level relations of the classes which do implement the access to **‘Authors’** REST API.
+In the simplified class diagram below you can see the major high level relations of the classes which do implement the access to **‘Authors’** with the REST Client to make it easier to convert between the JSON data and Java objects in both directions.

 ![rest-api-classdiagram](images/rest-api-classdiagram.png)